Personal Financial Planning

 There are several income protection insurance providers.
 Every insurer has a well-defined approach towards how much you can cover yourself for.
-Most insurers allow upto 50% of your gross monthly income as the maximum benefit amount, while some insurers allow upto 65% of your gross monthly income.
+Most insurers allow up to 50% of your gross monthly income as the maximum benefit amount, while some insurers allow up to 65% of your gross monthly income.

-Income Protection Insurance can be divided broadly into two types – Short Term Income Protection Insurance and Long Term Income Protection Insurance.
+Income Protection Insurance can be divided broadly into two types – Short Term Income Protection Insurance and Long-Term Income Protection Insurance.

-- Unemployment, Accident & Sickness
+- Unemployment, Accident & Sickness Cover

-- Accident & Sickness only
+- Accident & Sickness Cover

-- Unemployment only
+- Unemployment Cover

 Eligibility and Excess Periods